• Skip to primary navigation

 A bowl of French onion soup on a lace table cloth beside candles.

-This homemade french onion soup recipe is quite rich, not too sweet, not too savory and sure to warm your chilly winter bones.
+This easy french onion soup recipe is quite rich, not too sweet, not too savory and sure to warm your chilly winter bones.
+It also takes less than an hour to make!

 Print Pin Rate